-China expresses concern over civilians in Ukraine after citizen wounded during evacuation, urges de-escalation
+China, urging de-escalation in Ukraine, expresses concern for civilians after citizen is shot during evacuation

 “In view of the continuing expansion of the fighting, the top priority is to ease the situation on the ground as much as possible, to prevent the conflict from escalating or getting out of control, and especially to prevent harm to civilians and the emergence of humanitarian crises, and to ensure the safe and timely access of humanitarian aid,” Wang said.

-Beijing’s position is under close watch: China is believed to have more influence over Russia than anyone else, due the two nations’ growing security and economic ties.
+Beijing’s position is under close watch: China is believed to have more influence over Russia than any other country, due to the nations’ growing security and economic ties.
 As Russian President Vladimir Putin prepared to invade, the United States called on China to use its influence over Moscow to urge a diplomatic solution.

 In its public statements, China has backed Russia in opposing Ukraine’s bid to join NATO, with Beijing saying regional security could not be achieved by expanding military blocs.
 Wang repeated that line in his call with Kuleba.
 China abstained from a U.N.
 Security Council vote last week that would have deplored the Moscow invasion.